CBIIT/evs-sip-etl/README.md

 `src/actionTypes` contains classes for each action type and functions for each action.

-`src/lib` contains classes that represent graph nodes in the Bento MDB model.
+`src/lib` contains classes that represent graph vertices in the Bento MDB model.
 It also contains utility functions and a map of action type classes.

 `src/mappings` contains files defining the YAML fields that match corresponding MDB fields.
 If the fieldset of a YAML file changes, then edit the corresponding mapping in `mappings` instead of editing the constructor of MDB classes in `lib`.